ska-telescope/developer.skatelescope.org/src/howto/create_branch.rst

 Then when creating a new branch, its name must be:

-* prefixed with the story Jira id
+* prefixed with the story Jira ID
 * all lower case
 * use the character **-** to separe words